Römerberg

-Römerberg is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
+Römerberg (/de/) is a municipality in the Rhein-Pfalz-Kreis, in Rhineland-Palatinate, Germany.
 It is situated on the left bank of the Rhine, approximately 5 km southwest of Speyer.

 History

 The municipality of Römerberg was established by the fusion of the municipalities of Berghausen, Heiligenstein and Mechtersheim in 1969.
 The seat of the municipality is in the village Heiligenstein.